cheneyzhoucheng/network-digital-twin/draft-irtf-nmrg-network-digital-twin-arch.md

 production, re-train or adjust to the production environment context.
 This demands a specific adaption period.

-Digital twin network simplifies the complete ML lifecycle development by providing a realistic environment, including network topologies, to generate the data required in a well-aligned context.
-Dataset generated belongs to the digital twin network and not to the production network, allowing information access by third parties, without impacting data privacy.
+Network digital twin simplifies the complete ML lifecycle development by providing a realistic environment, including network topologies, to generate the data required in a well-aligned context.
+Dataset generated belongs to the network digital twin and not to the production network, allowing information access by third parties, without impacting data privacy.